IIGROUP/PoseDet/README.md

 ## Installation

 This repository is based on [mmdetection2.1.0](https://mmdetection.readthedocs.io/en/v2.1.0/).
-To run PoseDet, you are supposed to install mmdetection.
+To run PoseDet, you are supposed to install mmdetection  first.

 ##### Requirements